The Georgian Style Home:

 Early Beginnings of the Georgian Style Design

 One of the most adapted and imitated architectural styles, the Georgian house plan took flight in colonial America in the mid-1700s.
-It was especially popular in New England, New York, Pennsylvania, Virginia, and the Southern states.
+It was especially popular in New England, New York, Pennsylvania, Virginia, and the Southern states, such as North Carolina or Georgia.

 The Georgian design originated in England during the reign of the King Georges, and was developed by English architects Christopher Wren, Indigo Jones, and James Gibbs, who were inspired by the Renaissance and ancient Greek and Roman architecture.
 Some of their concepts were based on the Renaissance’s models of rigid symmetry, window and door placements, and interior layouts.